abhishek-kumar-code/Redfish_Public/Specification.md

 ### Protocols

 #### TLS
 Implementations shall support TLS v1.1 or later.

 Implementations should support TLS v1.2 or later.
-It is strongly recommended that an implementation does not use TLS v1.1.

 Implementations should support the [SNIA TLS Specification for Storage Systems](#SNIA-TLS).